Moya/Aeryn/README.md

 ### Organizations using Aeryn

-Check out this list of [know organizations using Aeryn](https://github.com/Moya/Aeryn/blob/master/Orgs%20Using%20Aeryn.md).
+Check out this list of [known organizations using Aeryn](https://github.com/Moya/Aeryn/blob/master/Orgs%20Using%20Aeryn.md).
 Submit a [pull request](https://github.com/Moya/Aeryn/compare) if you'd like to be added to the list!